spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 ### Configure Instance Types Using Advanced Filters

+Before configuring with this option, consider the following limitations:

+* If the VNG template/Default is set with `cluster.instanceTypes`,` filters != null` or `cluster.instanceTypes.whitelist/blacklist != null`, you cannot add filters on the custom VNG level.
+The **Advanced Selection** radio button is grayed with a tooltip on hover and a banner indicating the reason.
+  1. Click **set to automatic** in the banner or the tooltip.
+The dialog that appears reflects the current configuration of the Template/Default VNG and the recommended change.
+  2. Set the instanceTypes on the template/Default VNG to null and use filters on the custom VNG or accept the settings.
+* If any custom VNG is set with `launchSpec.instanceTypesFilters!=null`, you cannot add a whitelist or filters on the template/default VNG level.
+The **Advanced Selection** and **Manual Selection** radio buttons are grayed, with a tooltip on hover and a banner indicating the reason.
+  1. Click **view details** in the banner or the tooltip.
+The dialog that appears includes all the custom VNGs set with `launchSpec.instanceTypesFilters != null`.
+  2. If you want to set filters on the template/default VNG, click the VNG name and then configure by either **Manual Selection** or **Automatic Selection**.

 ![advanced-filtering](https://github.com/user-attachments/assets/cee0e71f-cdf0-4fec-a7d3-b97589ee7627)

 In the VM Selection list, view each VM type's currently selected size, vCPU, Memory (GiB), and GPU units.